b-yond-infinite-network/amaze-us/dataengineering/challenge-3/README.md

   ***A. Docker-compose :*** a docker-compose file has been created, which upon start up will spin up the containers and run all the services.

-  ***B. Producer:*** An encapsulated module was written for the purpose of streaming from twitter and producing to kafka, this can be upgraded by adding a generic filter or r                rules.
+  ***B. Producer:*** An encapsulated module was written for the purpose of streaming from twitter and producing to kafka, this can be upgraded by adding a generic filter or rules.
                As a future task, this module will be improved to stream and produce asynchronously by using asyncio and aiokafka.

-  ***C. Stream processor:*** A python driver script has been written to run against the master spark, it will perform structured streaming from Kafka to Cassandra.
+  ***C. Stream processor:*** A python driver script has been written to run against the master spark, the job will perform structured streaming from Kafka to Cassandra.
+The job will aggregate by city,time for a window of 5 minutes, it will also run every 1 minute.
-                       The aggregation count  by city,time has been implement in this script.

   ***D. Tester:*** A tester container has been added, please refer to "tests" section for details.